GatoGraphQL/GatoGraphQL/README.md

  Why hack: there is a bug currently in WordPress: 1) click on "Add Image/Gallery" works fine; 2) click on "Add File/Image" works fine; 3) click on "Add Image/Gallery" does not switch the tab to the Image Gallery.

  Hack: added `if (options.state) { workflow.setState(options.state); }` just above `wp.media.frame = workflow;` in file wp-includes/js/media-editor.js, and the corresponding `,(b.state)&&(c.setState(b.state))` after `&&(c=this.add(a,b))` in the minified version the file, wp-includes/js/media-editor.min.js

+4. Requirement: change the default thumbnail size in the Media Manager from "full" to a custom size "wide"

+ Why hack: the "wide" thumbnail size is 480px wide, perfect for the wassup theme.
+This size needs to be selected by default when adding the Media Manager, and use of the "full" size discouraged (it is kept there, only for when the image is smaller than the "wide" size, so full size is used instead)

+ Hack: Replace `selected( $value, 'full' )` with `selected( $value, 'thumb-pagewide' )` in function `wp_print_media_templates()` in file `wp-includes/media-template.php`, in the script template with id `tmpl-attachment-display-settings`

 ### Hacks: Plug-ins